 Andrew has been invited to present the results of his research at events for the optometry profession, most recently Eyecare in Glasgow, Education Destination in London for the Association of Optometrists and 100% Optical for Media 10.

-- Designing and validating a new test of face perception
+- Developing an app-based test of face perception

-- Examining the impact of ocular disease on face discrimination ability
+- Examining the impact of ocular disease on face identification ability

 In the News/Media

 - Telling people apart: new test reveals wide variation in how well we recognise faces - The Conversation